sindreslungaard/daisy/README.md

     })

-    // new scene, objects and characters will be added to it const room = new Daisy.Scene({
+    // new scene, objects and characters will be added to it
+    // make the scene's camera draggable, letting you move everything in the scene around while dragging const room = new Daisy.Scene({
         draggable: true
     })

-    // make the scene's camera draggable, letting you move everything in the scene around while dragging room.camera.setPosition(window.innerWidth / 2, window.innerHeight / 2)
+    // move the scene to center of screen room.camera.setPosition(window.innerWidth / 2, window.innerHeight / 2)

     // add tiles to the scene